chardmd/react-drift/README.md

 ### Identify User / Assign Attributes

-To identify the user with an ID that is unique in your application, include a userId property with that value.
-This will trigger the chatbot to use the `identify` method method.
-If the userId is omitted, the component will have the chatbot use the `setUserAttributes` method.
+To identify the user with an ID that is unique in your application, include a `userId` property with that value.
+This will trigger the chatbot to use the `identify` method.
+If `userId` is omitted, the component will have the chatbot use the `setUserAttributes` method.

 ```javascript
 <Drift